The 11 Best Travel Credit Cards of 2025

-Opinions, reviews, analyses and recommendations are the author’s alone and have not been reviewed, endorsed or approved by any of these entities.
+The Penny Hoarder has partnered with CardRatings for our coverage of credit card products.
+The Penny Hoarder and CardRatings may receive a commission from card issuers.
+Opinions, reviews, analyses, and recommendations are the author’s alone and have not been reviewed, endorsed, or approved by any of these entities.

 Planning a trip?
 The best travel credit cards offer consumers rewards points or miles toward purchases like airfare, hotels and rental cars.
 Though some carry steep fees, the right card not only saves you money on foreign transaction fees but also offers rewards and perks that enhance your travel experience.
 And they might also come with unique perks like travel insurance, free baggage check and late check-out at hotels.